DanPace725/CFAR-Framework/docs/glossary.md

 **Cognitive Bandwidth Matcher**
 A scoping tool that decomposes problems to match group capacity, surfaces only resolvable units, and shows connections to larger patterns.

-**Resolution Systems**
+**CFAR Framework**
-The general paradigm: design problems and interventions so they respect the system’s resolution limits (optical, social, cognitive).
+The Constraint-Fluctuation-Attention-Resolution paradigm: design problems and interventions so they respect the system's resolution limits (optical, social, cognitive).

 ---